 List Of Crossfit Exercises

 Crossfit is a type of high-intensity training that is often performed in a group setting.
-Sessions often last about an hour long, and everyone performs the same workout.
+Sessions typically last about an hour, and everyone performs the same workout.
 Crossfit training works all of the muscles in the body, and the list below will show you the main components of a typical crossfit workout.

 - Bench Press